This article is a straight-to-the-point checklist for deploying a NativeScript-built app to the iOS App Store and Google Play.

 When you’re ready, grab some coffee, and let’s get started!

-TIP: If you’re finding the steps in this article overwhelming, you might want to consider building NativeScript apps in Telerik AppBuilder, which has premium tooling that automates many of the steps this article details.
-For more information, check out our article on moving NativeScript CLI apps to AppBuilder.
+TIP: If you’re finding the steps in this article overwhelming, you might want to consider building NativeScript apps in NativeScript Sidekick, which has tooling to automate many of this article’s workflows.

 Table of contents